Karl-Horning/web-programming-with-python-and-javaScript-project0/README.md

 - [x] seven Sass files are included: font-faces.scss, global.scss, fonts.css, forms.css, images.css, styles.css, and tables.css - global.scss and fonts.css both include SCSS declarations and the all of the files use SCSS variables
 - [x] tables.scss includes two examples of SCSS nesting
 - [x] fonts.scss and images.scss both include examples of SCSS inheritance

-* In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
+- [x] README.md included with a short writeup describing the project and what’s contained in each file

 ## References